C-LAEF/claef_1k_doc/docs/HowTo.md

 Your setting are printed and your suite will be loaded in ecflow.
 The suite is suspended by default to allow you to check the suite in ecflow_ui.
 To start the whole suite resume the suspended task on top level (named like the suite_name you specified in your configurations).
 Every run family starts with a *start_run* task that is suspended by default.
 You have to resume them manually or for a quasi-operational suite an external script must be implemented that resumes that task at a given time.
+Each initial time (RUN_XX) has another dependency in the task getobs.
+There is by default a time dependency (defined in config[timings]) and should be executed manually for case studies.

 ## How C-LAEF 1k ecflow suite is built